-To clear up a bit of a conundrum regarding the Vertuo Plus, there are, as noted, two allegedly different machines available: Krups XN903840 and Magimix M600.
-Aside from some negligibly small differences in dimensions and exterior design, the two machines look very similar and are indeed the same under the bonnet.
+To clear up a bit of a puzzle regarding the Vertuo Plus, there are two version of the machine available: Krups XN903840 and Magimix M600.
+Aside from some minute differences in dimensions and exterior design, the two machines look very similar and act very similar.
 They were both almost certainly manufactured by the same Swiss company, Eugster/Frismag.

 You can buy the Nespresso Vertuo Plus – or VertuoPlus as it's sometimes styled – directly from Nespresso or from stores like John Lewis and Currys.
 We received the Magimix model so that’s the one we’ll concentrate on here.

 Nespresso VertuoPlus review: design and features

 Measuring 14.22cm in width, 32.5cm in depth and 42.3cm in height, the Magimix VertuoPlus takes up very little room on the worktop.
 Its extra large 1.8-litre water reservoir swivels on a plinth so you can position it to the side of the machine for easier access or, for better space saving, directly behind it.
 Most capsule coffee machines have relatively small used-capsule containers but this one has space for 10 large or 15 smaller espresso pods and that’s a big bonus.